 * OneSceneWonder: Coconut, Featherbed, Marching Order, Duke Greengrass in ''Carrot Top Season'', and the Sirens (with a musical number, no less)

 * RonTheDeathEater: Some feel the deconstruction of the canon Mane Six falls into this, due to the treatment they get and how few good points they seem to have.
-The original author did admit that Twilight being turned into an anti-villain was intentional, presumably to serve as a counterpart for Trixie.

 ** On the other hand, the various authors of the Lunaverse noticed this problem and have spent considerable time rectifying their original portrayals of the Mane-6 in later fics.